peter88213/nvhelp-de/source/characters_menu.rst

 Liste anzeigen
 --------------

-**Show an HTML report with characters data**
+**Einen HTML-Report mit characters data**

-Mit **Figuren > Liste anzeigen**, you can create a list-formatted HTML filethat contains a character list, and launch your system’s web browser for displaying it.
+Mit **Figuren > Liste anzeigen** kann man create a list-formatted HTML filethat contains a character list, and launch your system’s web browser for displaying it.

 .. note::
    The report is a temporary file, auto-gelöscht on program exit.
-   If needed, you can have your web browser save or print it.
+   If needed kann man have your web browser save or print it.